felleg/felleg.gitlab.io-backup/content/posts/20210303-automatingRealLife.md

 ```

 I had a working script.
 What was remaining to do was to automate the process and make it accessible through
 the web.
-Bonus brownie points if I managed to automate a visualization of my investments (spoiler: I did!)
+Bonus brownie points if I managed to automate a visualization of my investments (spoiler: I did!).

-(fill this section)
+Using my basic knowledge of Google Data Studio acquired at work, I was able to build a free dashboard to
+monitor my savings at home.

 {{< figure src="/img/data-studio-invest.png" position="center" caption="Automatic visualization from Google Data Studio, updated every day!" >}}

-Now I read some books that suggest "couch potato" strategies for investing that require you not to panick
+Side note, I read some books that suggest "couch potato" strategies for investing that require you not to panic
 when markets go down, and all that.
 Indeed, I'm just doing this for fun.
 I won't use this graph to make
 financial decisions.
 I'm just glad that I get more data points than my partner without having to bother remembering to
 actually track my investments (just kidding, babe!).